MelynAtieno/Django_RESTful_API/README.md

 - I used the Django's built-in admin to create, update and delete instructions because it provides an interface for quick data management.

-- I added unit tests to check whether the endpoint return the correct data.
+- I added unit tests to check whether the endpoint returns the correct data.
 This ensures accuracy.

 ## Areas of improvement
-- Pagination This would be useful for large datasets.
+- Pagination - This would be useful for large datasets.
 It improves scalability by limited the amount of data returned in each response.

 - More complex query logic - Allow filtering patients' full name instead of their first name only.
 It improves usability and accuracy.